12 Best Water Parks in Europe for Thrill Seeking Adults

 Address: Greece, Irakleides 853 02, Greece

 Spend a refreshing and exciting day at Lido Water Park in Kos.
 Jump over the waves in the wave pool, slide down the giant slide, or compete with your friends or family in racing down the multi-lane water slide.
-Try the Kamikaze slide or on a whirl in the Black Hole if you’re looking for an adrenaline rush.
+Try the Kamikaze slide or a whirl in the Black Hole if you’re looking for an adrenaline rush.

 Lido Theme park is also terrific for kids, as it includes an Interactive Children’s Area, which has slides, a rotating water pail, six water handguns, and waterfalls.